Posts

 Image

 Issue 15 of Paracinema Magazine is now available to pre-order.
-Look at it, ain’t it pretty?
-The cover illustration is by Alex Fine and this feisty issue is rather special as it focuses on the theme of revenge.
-Amongst the articles on offer are the likes of When Life Gives You Razor Blades: Bloody Vengeance in Hobo with a Shotgun by Christine Makepeace (Paracinema’s editor), Revenge is a Dish Best Served Raw and Wriggling: Park Chan-Wook’s Vengeance Trilogy by Samm Deighan, Going Back Home: Post-Vietnam Masculinity in Rolling Thunder by Adam Blomquist, You Want It, You Got It: The Grim and Gritty Extremes of Punisher: War Zone by Patrick Smith and much more; including pieces on The Texas Chainsaw Massacre 2 and A Nightmare on Elm Street .
+This issue focuses on the theme of revenge, and amongst the articles on offer are the likes of When Life Gives You Razor Blades: Bloody Vengeance in Hobo with a Shotgun by Christine Makepeace (Paracinema’s editor), Revenge is a Dish Best Served Raw and Wriggling: Park Chan-Wook’s Vengeance Trilogy by Samm Deighan, Going Back Home: Post-Vietnam Masculinity in Rolling Thunder by Adam Blomquist, and much more; including pieces on The Texas Chainsaw Massacre 2 and A Nightmare on Elm Street .
 Head over to Paracinema.net to pre-order your copy now.
-Oh, and while you’re at it – why not head over to TLA and vote for Paracinema Magazine, as it’s been nominated for a lovely award in the best website/blog/podcast/whatever category.
-Go
+While you’re at it – why not head over to TLA and vote for Paracinema Magazine, as it’s been nominated for a lovely award.
+Support independent publishing.

 The Sorcerers